-Early baryonic simulations suffered from an overcooling problem, where too much cold gas accumulated in galaxy and cluster cores (e.g.,~\citealt{Lewis2000,Nagai2007,Borgani2008,Vazza2011,Borgani2011}).
-Since then, several phenomenological models of AGN feedback have succeeded in producing realistic gas and star formation profiles and galaxy luminosity distributions in cosmological simulations \citep{Brighenti2006,Sijacki2007,Vazza2013,Weinberger2017}, and some are even able to produce fractions of CC/NCC clusters that are in agreement with the observations \citep{Rasia2015,Hahn2017,Barnes2018}.
-Still, a clear sense of how this dichotomy is established and maintained remains elusive.
+Early baryonic simulations suffered from an overcooling problem, where too much cold gas accumulated in the cores of galaxies and galaxy clusters (e.g.,~\citealt{Lewis2000, Nagai2007, Borgani2008, Vazza2011a, Borgani2011}).
+Since then, several phenomenological models of AGN feedback have succeeded in producing realistic gas and star formation profiles and galaxy luminosity distributions in cosmological simulations \citep{Brighenti2006, Sijacki2007, Vazza2013, Weinberger2017}, and some are even able to produce fractions of CC/NCC clusters that are in agreement with the observations \citep{Rasia2015, Hahn2017, Barnes2018}.
+Still, a clear sense of how this distribution is established and maintained remains elusive.
 The high resolution of {\sc RomulusC} allows us to understand the mechanism of AGN feedback by directly following the outflows launched by it and studying their impacts on the surrounding gas.